Avaiga/taipy-doc/docs/knowledge_base/index.md

   - toc
 ---

-Learn how to use Taipy and improve your skills with the following tutorials.
+Learn how to use Taipy and improve your skills.

 <!-- Quick accesses -->
 <div class="tp-row tp-row--gutter-sm">